nimiq/core-rs-albatross/docs/becoming_validator.md

 Replace the validator address and keys generated accordingly:
 * The voting key in the config file corresponds to the secret key of the `nimiq-bls` command.
-* The signing key corresponds to the private key of the `nimiq-address` command.
+* The signing key corresponds to the private key output of the `nimiq-address` command.
-* The fee key corresponds to the private key of the `nimiq-address` command.
+* The fee key corresponds to the private key output of the `nimiq-address` command.
-* The validator address corresponds to the address of the `nimiq-address` command.
+* The validator address corresponds to the address output of the `nimiq-address` command.

+> **Note**<br>
-Note: If you are creating a new validator from scratch, and you need to generate all those keys, then you will need to use the `nimiq-address` three times and the `nimiq-bls` one time.
+> As [previously mentioned](#22-configure), if you are creating a new validator from scratch, and you need to generate all those keys, then you will need to use the `nimiq-address` three times and the `nimiq-bls` one time.
-When sending the create validator transaction, as described below, the validator deposit will be paid from the `wallet` associated to the validator address.
+> When sending the create validator transaction, as described below, the validator deposit will be paid from the `wallet` associated to the validator address.
-The `fee-key` is used to pay the fees associated to the automatic unpark/reactivate (if enabled).
+> The `fee-key` is used to pay the fees associated to the automatic unpark/reactivate (if enabled).

 ### 2.3 TLS Certificate